-On behalf of our whole Organizing Committee, it is our great pleasure to invite you to the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023), which will take place in the Greek island of Rhodes from June 04 to June 10, 2023.
-The flagship conference of the IEEE Signal Processing Society (SPS) will be held in-person at the Rodos Palace Luxury Convention Resort.
-The ICASSP 2023 organizing committee, together with our partners and volunteers, will be honored to welcome you in Rhodes.
+On behalf of our whole Organizing Committee, it is our great pleasure to welcome you to the 2023 IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP 2023), in the Greek island of Rhodes from June 04 to June 10, 2023.
+The flagship conference of the IEEE Signal Processing Society (SPS) will be held in-person at the Rodos Palace Luxury Convention Resort with a significant virtual component.
+The ICASSP 2023 organizing committee, together with our partners and volunteers, are honored to welcome you in Rhodes.

-This 48th ICASSP will be the first post-pandemic edition, celebrating the return to an in-person experience and the 75th anniversary of SPS.
+This 48th ICASSP is the first post-pandemic edition, celebrating the return to an in-person experience and the 75th anniversary of SPS.
 We are looking forward to welcome back the whole signal processing community in a single venue, after three very challenging years.
-We are enthusiastically committed to preparing a high-quality international conference, coupled with many new scientific activities, networking opportunities and enjoyable social events.
-ICASSP’s main theme this year will be “Signal Processing in the Artificial Intelligence era,” promoting the creative synergy between signal processing and machine learning.
+We have prepared a high-quality international conference, coupled with many new scientific activities, networking opportunities and enjoyable social events.
+ICASSP’s main theme this year is “Signal Processing in the AI era,” promoting the creative synergy between signal processing and machine learning.

-We are working hard to develop a scientific and social program for ICASSP 2023 that all of you will enjoy.
+We have worked hard to develop a scientific and social program for ICASSP 2023 that all of you will enjoy.
 We invite you to join us in this symphony of outstanding science, engineering, and social interactions celebrating our post-pandemic reuniting.
 We are certain it will pleasantly remain in your memory for the years to come.

 Petros Maragos, Kostas Berberidis and Petros Boufounos